asifrahaman13/asifrahaman13/README.md

 # Hi there 👋
-I am Asif Rahaman from India 🇮🇳 ❤️.
-I am currently a third year engineering student at IIT Bhilai.
+I am  from 127.0.0.1 🇮🇳❤️.
+I am a Homo sapiens who breathes oxygen.

 ## 🧑🏼‍💻 About me

-- I spend most of the time coding building some side projects, or contribute to the startup where I work.
+- I spend most of the time coding, building some side projects, or contributing to the startup where I work.
-- Hmm its difficult to sleep without solving a problem fully. 😥
+- Hmm, it's difficult to sleep without fully solving a problem. 😥
 - Actively participate in hackathons.
-- Spend more time on github than Whatsapp or other social media.
+- Spend more time on Git Hub than WhatsApp or other social media.

 ## Discuss with me about